does-my-child-need-to-take-probiotic-photo

 WHAT TO LOOK FOR IN PROBIOTIC SUPPLEMENTS

-If you’ve decided to buy a probiotic supplement for your kids, prepare yourself for a dizzying array of options.
+If you’ve decided to buy a probiotic supplement for your children, prepare yourself for a dizzying array of options.
 The particular brand you purchase doesn’t matter as much as a few key criteria, which I’ve outlined for you below:

 • Live, active cultures.”
 Make sure the supplement you choose contains this actual phrase right on the bottle, so you can be sure you’re getting an effective product.
 Some brands of probiotic supplements even come refrigerated to help protect these living cells.